The best of Indian military writing

 A successor to his excellent book on the 1962 war, the author has again presented a meticulously researched book on the 1965 war, starting with the lesser known skirmishes in Kutch.
 He also

 highlights flaws in our senior leadership's handling of the war.
 While we `won' the war, it was because we did not let Pakistan meet its objectives, while ours were more limited.
 Verma presents a comprehensive view of all the battles of this war.
+The maps and explanation of operations are easy to understand for the amateur enthusiast.

 1971 War